prithvi002/pdfReader/README.md

 ## Running the Backend Application

-1. To run the backend application, open a new terminal and navigate to the project directory using the `cd` command:\n
+To run the backend application, follow these steps:

+1. Open a new terminal and navigate to the project directory using the `cd` command:

+    ```bash
     $ cd Backend/python-backend
+    ```

-2. Once you're in the project directory, install the required dependencies from the requirements.txt file.
-You can do this by running the following command:\n
+2. Once you're in the project directory, install the required dependencies from the `requirements.txt` file.
+You can do this by running the following command:

+    ```bash
     $ pip install -r requirements.txt
+    ```

+    This command will install all the necessary dependencies listed in the `requirements.txt` file.

-3. After installing the dependencies, you can then execute the backend application\n
+3. After installing the dependencies, you can then execute the backend application:

+    ```bash
     $ python app.py
+    ```

+    This command will start the backend application.
+Depending on your project's structure and entry point, you may need to adjust the command accordingly.